rust-lang/rust/src/doc/rustc/src/instrument-coverage.md

 instrumentation.
 Pass one or more of the following values, separated by commas.

 - `branch` or `no-branch`
-  - Placeholder for potential branch coverage support in the future.
+  - Enables or disables branch coverage instrumentation.

 ## Other references